nikochan2k/univ-fs-idb/README.md

-# isomorphic-fs-webfs
+# universal-fs-webfs

-The isomorphic FileSystem API for Web File System API.
+The universal FileSystem API for Web File System API.